-Take Complera with a meal (a protein drink does not replace a meal).
-Do not take Complera in combination with other anti-HIV medicines.
+Take Complera with food (a protein drink is not a substitute for food).
+Do not take Complera with other HIV medicines.

-If you take too much Complera, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much Complera, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Complera, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)